tommikarkas/cowsay-slackbot/README.md

 - Optionals:
   - COWPATH - You may change the path variable and include the seppo cowfile included in this repository

+For your convenience the project supports .env file for providing the environment variable to your application during the initialization.

 ## Usage in Slack

 Bot responds with the text that was in the message when it is mentioned or a direct message is sent to it.